Beverly Park (amusement park): Origins

 Beverly Park was affectionately known and referred to as "Kiddieland", as it was mainly targeted to children.
-The "Kiddieland" phenomenon was not a franchise in its original sense, but a general noun identifying Amusement Parks designed specifically for children.
+The "Kiddieland" phenomenon was not a franchise in its original sense, but a general noun identifying amusement parks designed specifically for children.
 Redondo Beach, West Los Angeles, Woodland Hills and Westchester were among the locations in Los Angeles County where Kiddielands were built.
-The concept of "Kiddieland" was born after World War II, as the Amusement Park industry expanded due to the post-war economic situation and the baby boom that occurred until the 1960s.
-During the 1950s, both the employment rate and social welfare in the surrounding area improved, allowing people to deviate their thoughts from conflict and post-war austerity to a new lifestyle, based on innovation and pleasure.
+The concept of "Kiddieland" was born after World War II, as the amusement park industry expanded due to the post-war economic situation and the baby boom that occurred until the 1960s.
+During the 1950s, both the employment rate and social welfare in the surrounding area improved, allowing people to divert their thoughts from conflict and post-war austerity to a new lifestyle, based on innovation and pleasure.